davidrhoden/davidrhoden-basic-netlify/timeline/don-martin-sound-efx-winter-1977.md

   - sound effects

 ---
+I was blown away by this illustration of an old man in a sleeveless T with armpit hair trying to get our attention.

 ![Intro page from Don Martin Sound effects stickers](/static/img/timeline/soundefxp0.jpg "Intro page from Don Martin Sound effects stickers")